Authenticating from Active Directory using RADIUS/NPS¶

 Leave existing authentication methods selected

-Select Microsoft: Secured Password (EAP-MSCHAP v2) if this policy will be used for IPsec IKEv2 EAP-RADIUS authentication
+Add or Select Microsoft: Secured Password (EAP-MSCHAP v2) if the firewall will use this policy for IPsec IKEv2 EAP-RADIUS authentication

 Select Encrypted Authentication (CHAP)